GuillermoJaca/NLP_Prediction_of_User_Ratings/README.md

-# Text Classification In User Ratings
+# NLP Predictions of User Ratings

 The Data for this Hobby-Project contains product reviews and a rating for each product.
 A product can be rated from one to five.
 The dataset contains 10K samples.
 I analyze the dataset and build a model that is able to predict from a given review its score.